 What is meant by a complex project?

-The world if full difference when we talk about complex projects.
+The world is full of different opinions about what we mean when we talk about complex projects.
 Is complexity the same as complicated?
-By complex do we just mean a large project, one which is geographical distributed or using complex technology?
-Or are these mega project just more complicated.
+By complex do we just mean a large project, one which is geographically distributed or using complex technology?
+Or are these mega projects, in fact, just more complicated.

-In Earls’ book Herd: How to Change Mass Behaviour by Harnessing Our True Nature, specifically, his definition of the difference between complex and complicated:
+In Earls’ book Herd: How to Change Mass Behaviour by Harnessing Our True Nature, specifically, his definition of the difference between complex and complicated is:

 A jumbo jet is complicated; mayonnaise is complex.